 Installations that don't meet the

-per kW instead of 21p per kW for systems of 4kW or less, so you may need to take additional energy efficiency measures to get up to the required standard.
+criteria, will get the stand-alone generation tariff which is significantly lower.
 You must send the EPC certificate to your FiT supplier when you register for the tariff.
 They will not change the FIT rate retrospectively if you achieve band D at a later date.

 Some homes are unlikely to reach D without significant investment.
 There will be exemptions for buildings that cannot get an EPC, but they are expected to be few and far between.